 The idea behind using a dedicated MIDI controller is that it can do anything from letting you play beats to taking you away from the keyboard and mouse altogether.
 One of the most common things found on a MIDI controller is drum pads, as these provide a more naturalistic way of playing beats than using piano keys for many people.
 Another widely-used MIDI control technique is assigning knobs on your controller to the many dials found on virtual synths and other plug-ins.
 Thanks to the adoption of certain standard practices across the music technology industry, you will often find transport controls integrated into MIDI controllers as well, which help you to control your DAW remotely.

-There are different types of MIDI controllers, ranging from the very small and highly portable, to vast and complex models – and everything between.
+MIDI controllers, ranging from the very small and highly portable, to vast and complex models – and everything between.
 Some are designed primarily for use with a particular application; others are more general purpose.
 The most common types of controls you’ll find are drum pads, buttons, dials and faders and sometimes even turntables, scratchpads and infra red controllers.
 How many of what kind of control you get is dependent on your model, of course.

 There are a lot of controllers available that aren’t linked to a specific software application, and some that are.
 These tend to enable you to take your use of that application to the next level of sophistication.
 Some controllers are actually required to use the specific software in question and nothing else.
 Novation’s LaunchPad, for example, provides a specialised grid of buttons that tie in directly with Ableton Live’s matrix and enable you to play your loop-based projects much more intuitively than if you were standing in front of a laptop.